Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 - X axis &mdash; Horizontal, left-to-right axis.
 - Y axis &mdash; Vertical axis.
 Runs from bottom to top.

-We call this the "2D Coordinate System."
+We call this the "2D Coordinate System":

 ![2D_coordinate_system](assets/2D_coordinate_system.png) </br>

-The central point of a coordinate system used in graphics is called the *origin.*

-To describe a specific location in a 2D coordinate space, you only need to provide two numbers:
+To describe a specific location &mdash; known as a *point* &mdash; in a 2D coordinate space, you only need to provide two numbers:

 - X coordinate &mdash; the distance the location point is from the origin on the horizontal axis
 - Y coordinate &mdash; how far away it is from the origin on the vertical axis